 The debris yard also had a delivery service, for a fee, but since I had my husband it was not worth paying for but if I had to do it alone it would’ve been well worth the fee to have them just dump the load here for me.

 To make your own compost CLICK HERE

 You can also use bagged potting soil from your local garden center, just make sure it is not full of chemical fertilizers.
 Organic is best, especially if you want to have plenty of worms, and I will tell you now, you do want worms!

 If thick enough, the layer of leaves will block most weeds making it easy to get started in the Spring.
-Don’t try to seed an area covered with the thick mulch, you will be disappointed, but…..
+Don’t try to seed an area covered with thick mulch, you will be disappointed, but…..

-If you have really impossible soil then consider raised beds.
+If you have impossible soil then consider raised beds.
 I have a Pinterest Board with many great ideas for raised beds.

 But I also have certain raised bed methods that I love and you can see that HERE.

 Next time we will discuss my tools and other resources.

 Lazy Gal’s Garden Part 2!

 Press here for Lazy Gal’s Garden Guide Part 2 where we talk about good tools and how to figure out what plants thrive in your area.